 Follow guidelines for protecting your devices and data

-Review and follow the best practices listed in our Safe Computing pamphlet.
+Review and follow the best practices listed on our Safe Computing page.
 Understanding and following these practices will help you reduce the risk to the data and devices you are carrying or have access to in your travels.

 Learn about hardware and software travel restrictions